nuxeo/nuxeo-drive/docs/sentry.md

 also carries its fixed name and type, the value `1`, a timestamp, and random trace and span identifiers.

+Drive initializes Sentry only for this metric, flushes it, and then closes and detaches the temporary client.
+Successful capture does not mark Sentry as initialized for ongoing telemetry.

 The metric is emitted only when the installation has no `original_version` in its configuration database.
 After capture, Drive stores `sentry_first_run_event_sent=true` to prevent duplicates. `SKIP_SENTRY=1` and an